 Saltwater (yep, just salt and water)

-Roasted bone (Chabad custom is to use a chicken neck, which may be easier to procure than a lamb shank here in town.
+Roasted bone (Chabad custom is to use a chicken neck.
 A chicken wing can also work.)

 Charoset (a mixture of chopped apples, nuts and sweet wine or grape juice.
 Some add cinnamon as well.)